sargue/java-time-jsptags/README.md

 They directly map to the enum [`FormatStyle`](https://docs.oracle.com/javase/8/docs/api/java/time/format/FormatStyle.html)

 The `pattern` attribute is for complete control over your formatting.
-The syntax is explain in the [`DateTimeFormatter`](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html)
+The syntax is explained in the [`DateTimeFormatter`](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html)

 ### Time zone (ZoneId)